 Essentially, the market for longer-term rates such as 30-year mortgages (and mortgage-backed securities) might seek direction from Fed cues.

 The Fed tends to telegraph its moves well in advance, so it’s pretty rare for anyone to get too surprised the day they release their FOMC statement.

 Today was a little different since it was an “emergency rate cut,” but it still wasn’t totally unexpected.
 Again, the Fed is pretty conservative.

 Anyway, they do give an indication as to which way we’re (the economy is) headed and what kind of monetary policy is in store, which can be important to longer-term rates, such as 30-year fixed mortgages.

 That means the Fed statement can have an immediate impact on mortgage rates on the day it’s released, to the point where lenders may need to reprice ratesheets from morning to afternoon.

-But, that reprice can completely counter the Fed’s move.
-For example, yesterday the Fed raised its key rate 0.25%, whereas mortgage lenders repriced to the better (lower).
+But that reprice can completely counter the Fed’s move.
+For example, the Fed can lower its key rate while mortgage lenders reprice rates higher.
+Or do absolutely nothing.